Club-INTech/CoVAPSy/docs/building_docs.md

     print("Hello, world!")
 ```

 You can also create inline code by wrapping text in single backticks (\`).
-For example, \`print("Hello, world!")\` renderes as `print("Hello, world!")`.
+For example, \`print("Hello, world!")\` renders as `print("Hello, world!")`.

-## Advanced syntax
+## Advanced Syntax

-Markdown strenght is in simplicity of writing but that sometimes comes back to bite us when trying to do someting a little more complicated.
-Luckly most Markdown renders rendre it as HTML and accept some HTML in markdown files.
-THis is the case of Mkdocs and Github. **HTML should only be used as necessary.**
+Markdown's strength is in the simplicity of writing, but that sometimes comes back to bite us when trying to do something a little more complicated.
+Luckily, most Markdown renderers accept some HTML in Markdown files.
+This is the case with MkDocs and GitHub. **HTML should only be used as necessary.**

 ### Comments